Ovie Soko

-Ovie Soko (born 7 February 1991) is a British professional basketball player for the London Lions of the British Basketball League (BBL) and the EuroCup.
+Ovie Soko (born 7 February 1991) is a British professional basketball player for the London Lions of the British Basketball League (BBL).
 Soko played college basketball for the University of Alabama at Birmingham and Duquesne University.
 He entered the 2014 NBA draft but he was not selected in the draft's two rounds.
-Soko is of Nigerian heritage on both his paternal and maternal sides.

 In 2019, he joined the fifth series of British reality show Love Island.
 He placed third in the show.

-High school career
+Early life

 Soko attended at the Bethel High School in Hampton, Virginia where he averaged 14.5 points, 7.5 rebounds, 4.0 assists and 1.0 blocks per game during his lone season.
-He led the team field goal percentage (60%) and lead the Bruins to a 23-4 overall mark and district championship (16-2) as a senior As a junior, Soko played at Hampton Roads Academy where he averaged 17.1 points, 8.6 rebounds, 2.3 steals and 1.5 blocks per game.
+He led the team field goal percentage (60%) and lead the Bruins to a 23-4 overall mark and district championship (16-2) as a wit.
+As a junior, Soko played at Hampton Roads Academy where he averaged 17.1 points, 8.6 rebounds, 2.3 steals and 1.5 blocks per game.